 So, let’s weigh up the pros and cons of the Meddeas programme.
 While it’s a great opportunity for a range of different, budding TEFL teachers, it might not be the right one for you, specifically.

-If you’re looking to gain experience but aren’t ready for the responsibility of leading classes, being a language teaching assistant (LTA) is perfect.
+If you’re looking to gain experience but aren’t ready for the responsibility of leading classes, being a language assistant is perfect.
 You can input your ideas into lesson plans, and show off your knowledge of the USA, UK, Canada, Ireland, Australia or New Zealand, for example, to students who are eager to learn from you.
 However, you aren’t accountable for their exam results, in the same way a teacher would be.

 The relationships you can build with Meddeas are valuable.
 From a career perspective, you can network with Spanish schools, so that when you’re ready to teach solo, you have at the very least, a great reference.
 You might even end up teaching in the school you were assigned to by Meddeas when you launch your TEFL career properly.
-Additionally, Spanish kids

-In terms of earning potential, if you have a TEFL certificate and a degree, or a TEFL certificate alone, you could probably be worth more on the job market than Meddeas is offering.
+Another issue is that, with Meddeas, you are obligated to study at a Spanish university.
+This is obviously great if you’re in want of further qualifications, but it might feel like a lateral move if you’ve not long finished a degree and/or TEFL course, and feel ready to teach.In terms of earning potential, if you have a TEFL certificate and a degree, or a TEFL certificate alone, you could probably be worth more on the job market than Meddeas is offering.
 While the monthly stipend is likely more than enough on a month-to-month basis, anyone with an inclination to stay in Spain for a longer spell is likely to need more in terms of savings.

 If you’re looking to gain teaching assistant experience in a fantastic location, Meddeas is absolutely worth it.
 You’ll get the chance to teach English to groups of students, and soak up Spanish culture, even taking in a qualification through a reputable Spanish university.
 Any language assistant is a valuable commodity, and you'll be treated well while you help to teach English in Spain.

-The monthly wage for successful Meddeas language assistants ranges from €878 to €1,140 if you’re living independently, and from €400 to €691 if you’re staying with a host family.
+independently and from €400 to €720 if you’re staying with a host family.

 No, there is no age limit to teach English as a language assistant with Meddeas.